How to Get License Plates in Alaska

 Alaska License Plate Fees

 When applying for new registration plates in Alaska, vehicle owners must pay a fee for the specific type of license plate they choose.
 Overall, the fees for car registration plates vary according to the particular type of vehicle you own.
-As an example, standard plates are generally cheaper than university car tags.
+The standard plate fee is $30.
+Specialty plates supporting various vary in price.
 On the other hand, disability plates are typically free of cost to vehicle owners who qualify for them.

 When replacing car tags, motorists must pay a replacement fee per license plate or year tab.
 Moreover, vehicle owners must typically pay a transfer fee if they decided to transfer a car tag, unless they are transferring the certain specialty license plates.
 Furthermore, the DMV license plate renewal fees vary depending on the vehicle type and its model year.
 When undergoing this procedure in person, drivers must pay an additional walk-in fee.